microsoft/codespace-features/src/external-repository/NOTES.md

 mode all of the repositories will be cloned to the folder.
 Each will get a local folder name from the last part of the clone URL so this value has to be unique for each repository specified.

+## AzDO Branch/PR Support

+When `external-git config` is executed it will check the branch name of the Codespaces bridge repository and if it begins with "azdo/" then it will treat the rest of the branch name as an AzDO branch name to checkout on the external repository.
+The idea here is that a utility could be created in AzDO that would let you open a Pull Request in a Codespace.
+The process would create a new branch in the bridge repository named "azdo/branch/name" and then create the Codespace on that branch name.
+When the Codespace opens and clones the AzDO repository default branch it will then detect the need to fetch and checkout the requested branch.

+If a different process is desired for determining the branch name, then an environment variabled named `AZDO_PR_BRANCH` can be created with the name of the branch that should be checked out.
+When the `external-git config` command runs it will also detect that this envvar is set and checkout that

 ## Usage Telemetry

 If you are looking for ways to track usage of Codespaces within your team, we offer a mechanism